 Sec.
 1804.
-Identification of Medicaid Beneficiaries Who Are Veterans - REVISED (UNENFORCEABLE)
+Identification of Medicaid Beneficiaries Who Are Veterans - REVISED

 Requires DHHS, in cooperation with the Department of Military and Veterans Affairs, to work with the federal government's public assistance reporting information system to identify Medicaid recipients who are veterans and may be eligible for federal veterans health care benefits.
 Senate and Conference revise to require an interagency agreement with specific performance outcomes to be reported to the legislature and to revise the working in the public assistance application from "veteran" to "served in the military".
-(Signing letter states section is unenforceable).